-For at least 60 days if you have committed two serious traffic violations within a three-year period involving a CMV.

-For at least 120 days for three or more serious traffic violations within a three-year period involving a CMV.
+- For at least 60 days if you have committed two serious traffic violations within a three-year period. - For at least 120 days for three or more serious traffic violations within a three-year period.

-1.2.4 - Violation of Out-of-Service Orders
+2.2.4 - Violation of Out-of-Service Orders